gagin/WaveExperiment/README.rst

 Efficiency Comparison Summary
 -----------------------------
 Across both tasks, the custom **Network with WaveLayers was less parameter-efficient and computationally slower than standard MLPs**.
-On RSI, the MLP's advantage was most pronounced when using a ``sin`` activation.
+On RSI, the MLP's advantage was most pronounced when using a ``sin`` activation, which also proved much faster to train than RNNs.

 Hypothesis on Periodic Data
 ---------------------------
 The hypothesis that the WaveLayer's periodic bias would be advantageous on RSI data was **not supported**.
-The simpler MLP+Sin architecture proved more parameter-efficient and achieved higher accuracy than the Network with WaveLayers at matched parameter counts.
+The simpler MLP+Sin architecture proved more parameter-efficient and achieved comparable or better accuracy than the Network with WaveLayers at matched parameter counts, while being faster to train.

 The "Wave" Inspiration and Reality
 ----------------------------------